openvinotoolkit/model_server/docs/mediapipe.md

 [Multi model](../demos/mediapipe/multi_model_graph/README.md)

 ## Current limitations <a name="current-limitations"></a>
+- It is preview version of the MediaPipe integrations which means that its not ready to be used in production and only some of the OVMS features are supported for Mediapipe graphs.

+- Mediapipe graphs are supported only for GRPC KFS API.
+Only TFS calls supported are get model status and config reload.

+- Binary inputs are not supported for MediaPipe graphs.

+- Public images do not include mediapipe feature.

 - Making changes in subconfig file does not trigger config reloads.
-Main config changes are monitored and triggers subconfig reload even if those werent changed.
+Main config changes are monitored and triggers subconfig reload even if those weren't changed.

-- As it is preview version of the feature - MediaPipe graphs are supported only for GRPC KFS API.
-Only TFS calls supported are get model status and config reload.

-- Binary inputs are not supported for MediaPipe graphs